arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 In case you are looking for more information, you can check out Cyberon's documentation:
 * Inside each of the libraries and under the folder "extra", you will find additional documentation made by Cyberon, as well as the `Readme.md` file that contains the requirements and the steps shown in this tutorial
 * [Cyberon's youtube channel](https://youtube.com/playlist?list=PLTEknqO5GAbrzlKN3fP-rW0l7BntOuaK0) contains a series of step-by-step tutorials that can help you to know more about how to use the Arduino Speech Recognition Engine
-* You can also consult the [Cyberon's official Maker User Guide](https://tool.cyberon.com.tw/ArduinoDSpotterAuth/Document/Cyberon_DSpotterSDK_Maker_User_Guide_Arduino_Platform.pdf)
+* You can also consult [Cyberon's official Maker User Guide](https://tool.cyberon.com.tw/ArduinoDSpotterAuth/Document/Cyberon_DSpotterSDK_Maker_User_Guide_Arduino_Platform.pdf)

 ## Conclusion

 In this tutorial, you have learned what is the Arduino Speech Recognition Engine, the different licenses and limitations, and how to acquire one.
-Once you have your license, you learned how to test it with the free demo sketch and how to create your own project with your own custom voice triggers.
+Once you have your license, you learned how to test it with the free demo sketch and how to create a project with your own custom voice triggers.
 Eventually, you learned how to upgrade a free already-made project to be used with a more advanced license.